How to Grow and Use Solomon's Seal

 - Improves women's reproductive health.

-And for women who want to have beautiful complexion, the Solomon's Seal tea or its direct application on the skin can naturally repair bruises, acne, pimples and other blemishes.
+And for women who want to have a beautiful complexion, the Solomon's Seal tea or its direct application on the skin can naturally repair bruises, acne, pimples and other blemishes.
 A knowledgeable traditional medicine expert can help, but just applying this on your own is not advisable.
 Though immediate use when you are in the woods and sustain bruises should be fine, long-term use may require your doctor's approval.

 Note: There is not yet sufficient data on the plant's effectiveness in these areas, though it has been generating greater interest as of late.
 More studies are still needed, however, to substantiate these claims.
 Moreover, side effects include nausea, diarrhea and other stomach complaints.